-The RGS-IBG Annual International Conference attracts over 2000 geographers from around the world.
+The RGS-IBG Annual International Conference regularly attracts over 2,000 geographers from around the world.
 This year, the conference is taking place in London at the Society and Imperial College London, and online from Wednesday 30 August to Friday 1 September (with an opening plenary on Tuesday 29 August).

 The origins of the RGS-IBG annual conference can be traced back to January 1933 and the inaugural meeting of the then newly founded Institute of British Geographers (IBG).
 For the first few years of its existence, the IBG annual conference and AGM ran alongside the conference of the Geographical Association, and was held at the London School of Economics.
 In 1949, the conference was held outside of London for the first time, in Oxford, beginning a tradition of holding the conference at a different UK higher education institution each year.
 This continued during the early years of the newly merged RGS-IBG.